CoFlows/CoFlows-CE/README.md

 # CoFlows - Containerized Polyglot Runtime (Interop)

-**CoFlows CE (Community Edition)** is a containerized polyglot runtime that simplifies the development, hosting and deployment of powerful data-centric workflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and Javascript.
+**CoFlows CE (Community Edition)** is a Containerized Polyglot Runtime that simplifies the development, hosting and deployment of powerful data-centric workflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and Javascript.
 Furthermore, functions written in any of these languages can call each other within the same process with **full interop**.

+As a Containerized Polyglot Runtime, its functionality allows developers to build complex workflows leveraging off great open-source libraries written in various languages.
+The wealth of distributed computing libraries of Java / Scala together with Python's data science tools are all available in order to use the right tool for the right purpose in the same process!

+Furthermore, our aim with **CoFlows** is to offer simplicity for **Data Scientists** to quickly build self-contained projects while leveraging off popular tools.
+To this end, once a developer pulls the **CoFlows** image a range of tools are at their disposal as first class citizens of the **CoFlows** ecosystem:
+* DotNet Core 3.0
+* Python 3.7.4
+* Java 1.8
+* Scala 2.11.8
+* JupyterLab

+Additionally, **CoFlows** offers great security features including:
+* Free and automatically generated SSL certificates through an integrated _LetsEncrypt_ functionality
+* Users and Permissions management
+* Storage through either SQLite for local persistence or Microsoft SQL Server for cloud persistence.
+We will add more connectors in the near future.

+... and yes, it is a big image taking 900Mb to download and 1.9Gb of space during runtime.

 Our **Community Edition** is a version of our commercial codebase that we have used in various Data science projects including:
 * Algorithmic Trading